xywen97/xywen97.github.io/_pages/about.md

 # 🔥 News
 - *2025.01*: &nbsp;🎉🎉 Our paper is accepted by NAACL 2025.
 - *2024.10*: &nbsp;🎉🎉 Our paper is accepted by IEEE JETCAS 2024.
+- *2024.09*: &nbsp;🎉🎉 Our paper is accepted by IEEE Transactions on Computers (TC) 2024.
 - *2022.11*: &nbsp;🎉🎉 Won 2nd place in the International Algorithm Case Competition.

 # 📝 Publications